gokcehan/lf/doc.md

 : Same as **-print-last-dir**, but write the directory to *path* instead of stdout.

 **-print-selection**
 : Print selected files to stdout when opening a file in lf.
 This can be used to use lf as an "open file" dialog.
 First, select the files you want to pass to another program.
 Then, confirm the selection by opening a file.
 This causes lf to quit and print out the selection.
+Quitting lf prematurely discards the selection.

 **-selection-path** *path*
 : Same as **-print-selection**, but write the newline-separated list to *path* instead of stdout.